OUR STORY - ALPINE BEGINNINGS

 Kula Cloth® was born during a trip to the Alpine Lakes Wilderness in Washington State.
 Anastasia Allison was enjoying a spectacular sunset over Robin Lakes, when she walked around a larch tree to discover... a giant pile of toilet paper.

 Upon returning home, she started researching Leave No Trace options for toilet paper in the wilderness.
-She discovered the concept of a 'p-cloth' and decided to give it a try (even though she had to admit - it sounded a little weird at first).
-She didn't like the idea of a bandana, so she bought a small piece of microfiber.
+She discovered the concept of a pee cloth and decided to give it a try (even though she had to admit - it sounded a little weird at first).
+She didn't like the idea of a bandana, so she bought a small blue piece of microfiber.

-After nearly 3 years of obsessively researching (with ZERO experience in the textile industry and no clue how to use a sewing machine) and after hundreds of hours of field testing with over 30 adventurous women, she finalized the design and the Kula Cloth™ was born.
+After nearly 3 years of obsessively researching (with ZERO experience in the textile industry and no clue how to use a sewing machine) and after hundreds of hours of field testing with over 30 adventurous testers, she finalized the design and the Kula Cloth™ was born.

-The Kula Cloth™ gets its name from Kula Khangri - the tallest mountain in Bhutan.
+The Kula Cloth® gets its name from Kula Khangri - the tallest mountain in Bhutan.
 Anastasia completed a trek in Bhutan in 2011, and it was a life-changing experience for her.
 Including the name of a peak symbolizes the process of accomplishing anything in life - mountains are climbed one step at a time.